Learning Resources, Inc. v. Trump: Political responses

+Alternate tariffs

-The Trump administration has said that if the IEEPA route is struck down by the Supreme Court, they will implement tariffs through other methods that are explicitly granted to the president via congressional acts.
-One route includes Section 232 of the Trade Expansion Act, which allows the president to set tariffs on imports of specific goods in the matter of national security (which Trump had already used in his second term for steel and aluminum imports), while another is through Section 301 of the Trade Act of 1974, which allows tariffs to be applied if the rights of the U.S. are being impacted by a foreign power in an existing trade pact.
-Both require the Commerce Department to make an assessment of the need for the tariffs before they can be applied, and have shorter allowed durations compared to the actions allowed by the president under IEEPA.
+Prior to the ruling, the Trump administration had said that if the IEEPA route is struck down by the Supreme Court, they will implement tariffs through other methods that are explicitly granted to the president via congressional acts.
+One route includes Section 232 of the Trade Expansion Act, which allows the president to set tariffs on imports of specific goods in the matter of national security (which Trump had already used in his second term for steel and aluminum imports), while another is through Section 301 of the Trade Act of 1974, which allows tariffs to be applied if the rights of the US are being impacted by a foreign power in an existing trade pact.
+Both require the Commerce Department to make an assessment of the need for the tariffs before they can be applied, and have shorter allowed durations compared to the actions the administration had claimed were allowed under IEEPA.

+Trump complained about the ruling, calling out the three conservative justices that were part of the majority (Roberts, Gorsuch, and Barrett) as "disloyal, unpatriotic", and claimed they were RINOs, while praising Kavanaugh, Alito, and Thomas, thanking them "for their strength and wisdom and love of our country".
+By the day after the Supreme Court ruling, Trump had promised to set new global tariffs under Section 122 of the Trade Act of 1974 to the maximum 15% allowed, after initially calling for a 10% tariff hours after the ruling.
+Section 122 allows for the president to set such universal tariffs, limited to 150 days and require congressional approval for extension, to deal with serious balance-of-payments deficits, as had occurred under the Nixon shock.
+In most cases, 15% tariffs would be a significant reduction of the tariffs placed by those placed under IEEPA, particularly with Canada, Mexico, China, and most European Union countries.
+These tariffs first came into effect on February 24 at a rate of 10%, though Bessett said that they would likely increase to 15% in March and expected tariffs to return to IEEPA levels using other tariff routes later in 2026.